Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Introduction

 This has motivated the study of an additional technique: microwave tomography.
 The measurement system is lightweight and thus transportable.
 The acquisition of the data is harmless and faster than CT or MRI.
+Microwave technology offers the potential for a low-cost, non-invasive modality in a non-ionizing range of the frequency spectrum.
+Microwave imaging uses low power microwave signals of the order of $1$\,mWatt transmitted towards the head during $2.0$ to $2.5$ seconds, orders of magnitude less than the power by a cell phone during a phone call.
 Hence, this imaging modality could be used by an emergency unit and for monitoring at the hospital.
 At frequencies of the order of \SI{1}{\giga\hertz}, the tissues are well differentiated and can be imaged on the basis of their dielectric properties.
 After the first works on microwave imaging in 1982 by Lin and Clarke \cite{lin1982microwave}, other works followed, but almost always on synthetic simplified models \cite{Semenov:2008:MTB}.
 New devices are currently designed and studied by EMTensor GmbH (Vienna, Austria) \cite{Semenov:2014:ETB}.

+There are mainly two classes of microwave imaging methods: qualitative and quantitative imaging algorithms.
+The first one is a linearized inversion synthetic-aperture-radar method based on delay-and-sum \cite{mustafa2013novel}, beamforming \cite{li2005overview} or backpropagation or backprojection algorithm \cite{zamani2016fast}.
+The second one is a nonlinear method relying on the minimization of a cost functional, which depends on the discrepancy between the experimental data and data simulated by a forward time-harmonic Maxwell's model \cite{pichot1997gradient,irishina2013brain}.
+The minimization of the functional is usually carried out by a Newton-type algorithm or gradient method \cite{pichot1997gradient,irishina2013brain}.
+However, fast diagnosis is essential to save the patient.
+This is why fast inversion techniques based on qualitative methods have been developed, but they cannot differentiate between ischemic and hemorrhagic strokes, which correspond to an opposite variation in dielectric contrast.
+Therefore, there is a strong need for fast quantitative imaging techniques, allowing a rapid diagnosis and identification of the type of stroke as well as monitoring during the treatment.